TampereJS/tamperejs-org/README.md

 # TampereJS org

-This repository defines and controls all the resources, processes, events etc. that the organization has.
+This repository defines and controls all the resources, processes, events etc. that the community has.

 ## Mission